andrewcbuensalida/formik-yup-form/README.md

     git merge --abort
 /////////////////////////////////////

-if there's an unstaged change on feature, then merge master, it'll say it's already up to date.
+if there's an unstaged change on feature, then merge master, it'll say it's already up to date, as long as master didnt change.

 ////////////////////////////////////////